 Here is my classic easy royal icing made with meringue powder.
 It’s easy to work with, sets quickly, and won’t break your teeth when it dries.
 It has the most delicious taste and texture and makes decorating sugar cookies fun and simple.
 Use this traditional royal icing recipe for both flooding and outlining your sugar cookies!

 - Watch the video of the icing above so you get an idea of what the final consistency should be.

-- In a large bowl using a hand mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 5 minutes.
-(I always start with 8 Tablespoons of water.
-On particularly dry days, I use up to 12-14!)
-When lifting the whisk up off the icing, the icing should drizzle down and smooth out within 10-15 seconds.
+- In a large bowl using a hand mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 1.5 – 2 minutes.
+When lifting the whisk up off the icing, the icing should drizzle down and smooth out within 5-10 seconds.
 If it’s too thick, add a little more water.
+(On particularly dry days, I use up to 12-14 Tablespoons water total.)
 If it’s too thin, add a little more sifted confectioners’ sugar.

 - Icing completely dries in about 2 hours at room temperature.
 If you’re layering royal icing onto cookies for specific designs and need it to set quickly, place cookies in the refrigerator to help speed it up.
 See blog post above for freezing instructions.

 - When you’re not working directly with the royal icing (for example, you are decorating cookies but you still have some icing left in the bowl that you intend to use next), place a damp paper towel directly on the surface of the royal icing.
 This prevents it from hardening.